leegarner-glfusion/sitemap/README.md

 For example: private/plugins/myplugin/sitemap/myplugin.class.php

 The class must be named "sitemap_<plugin_name>" to be used and should extend the sitemap_base class provided by this plugin.
+Each supported function is provided in the base clase and returns a reasonable default to prevent errors.

 Example:
 ```php